Diheng/HPC_imaging/docs/index.md

 Option 1: Use the Interactive Desktop on OOD.
 You can check the results on HPC via an interactive desktop.

 Option 2: Compress and move the derivative folder back to your local computer via Globus.

+### Array (parallel) jobs

+You can setup an array script which allow you to run multiple jobs with one command.
+This is ideal when you have already tested out running one subject and finding the configuration that you need.
+You can see Dianne's documentation [here](https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/hpc.html#running-lots-of-slurm-jobs).

+The basic idea is to copy your edited runfmriprep.sh codes starting from ###run your code here#### to the end of the arrary.sh file and save it as a new, arrayed version of your originial runfmriprep.sh (see `/groups/jallen/dihengzhang/bin/arrary_runfmriprep.sh` as an example).

+and then run all your subjects in the subjects.txt file with:

+`$sbatchr ~/bin/arrary_runfmriprep.sh subjects.txt`